Artificial Human Intelligence: The role of Humans in the Development of Next Generation AI: Human-Level AI and Challenges/Perspectives

 The informative features extracted from the biomedical data are typically used to build computational models that mimic the way our brains process information.
-Translating these measurements into computational frameworks that are truly brain-inspired could be quite challenging though.
-For example, neural networks can be structured to reflect the hierarchical nature of the brain, with different layers corresponding to various levels of processing found in, say, the visual cortex \cite{kruger2012deep, kriegeskorte2015deep, zhao2023brains}.
-Finally, these computational frameworks are refined by comparing them against real brain data, perhaps at higher abstraction levels, ensuring they not only mimic brain activity but also can generalize to new, unseen tasks.
-However, the resemblance is always subject to questions as it is hard to completely translate brain operations to algorithms and implement them on silicon.
-By blending neuroimaging with AI and statistical analysis, researchers mainly aim to create brain-inspired models that capture, at least to some extent, the core manifestation of human cognition.
-These models can then be applied to fields ranging from the most popular foundation models such as LLMs to autonomous systems.
-In fact, brain-inspired data processing could guide foundation models to embrace emergent behaviours more rapidly as architectural similarity is more likely to demonstrate functional similarities \cite{haber2022learning} (See also Section \ref{concSection} for further discussions).
-This approach seeks to bridge the gap between biological intelligence and machine intelligence, pushing toward more flexible and robust AI systems.
+Translating these measurements into computational frameworks that are truly brain-inspired could be quite challenging.
+For example, neural networks can be designed to reflect the hierarchical nature of the brain, with different layers corresponding to various levels of processing found in the visual cortex \cite{kriegeskorte2015deep}. {Finally, these computational frameworks are refined by comparison with real brain data, often at higher abstraction levels, ensuring they not only mimic brain activity but also generalize to unseen tasks.
+However, the resemblance remains questionable, as it is difficult to fully translate brain operations into algorithms and implement them on silicon.} By blending neuroimaging with AI and statistical analysis, researchers mainly aim to create brain-inspired models that capture, at least to some extent, the core manifestation of human-level cognition.
+These models can then be applied to fields ranging from the most popular FMs to autonomous systems.
+In fact, brain-inspired data processing could guide FMs to embrace emergent behaviours more rapidly as architectural similarity is more likely to demonstrate functional similarities \cite{haber2022learning} (See also Section \ref{concSection} for further discussions).

-To fully adapt brain-inspired processing, it is crucial to tackle several fundamental questions, which can be grouped, to our count, into four key areas: \textbf{(1)} the possibility of reverse engineering of human cognitive abilities, \textbf{(2)} the distinctive features of the human brain, \textbf{(3)} the mechanisms through which our brains achieve modularity and robustness, and \textbf{(4)} exploration of gaps in current state-of-the-art approaches that prevent us from reaching human-level AI capabilities.

-\subsection{Reverse engineering a human skill}
+\subsubsection{Reverse engineering a human skill}